Katka Reszke

 She served as the Director of Boston ReelAbilities Film Festival between 2019-2021.

-The title of the project contains a Yiddish word that translates to the no doubt fraught English word “crazy”.
-However, “meshugene” is used here as a direct quote and in a non-stigmatizing way within a contextualized frame of reference.
+* The title of the book contains a Yiddish word that translates to the no doubt fraught English word “crazy”.
+However, “meshugene” is used here in a non-stigmatizing way.
+It's a direct quote within a contextualized frame of reference.

 August 9, 2013